-The act of diving down to search for abalone is called “abalone diving.”
-Diving for abalone can be done in one breath (also called free diving), or by scuba diving.
+The act of dive down to search for abalone is called “abalone diving.” dive for abalone can be done in one breath (also called free dive), or by scuba dive.

 Because abalone shells can ground the animal so solidly to the rocks they live on, they are challenging to catch.
-Accordingly, diving for abalone is very challenging; for the experienced diver, it’s fun.
+Accordingly, dive for abalone is very challenging; for the experienced diver, it’s fun.

-Essentially, drift diving is a variation of scuba diving.
+Essentially, these are also a types of scuba dives.
 The main difference between drift diving and traditional scuba diving is that for the former, the diver allows themselves to be moved by water movement.
 This is contrary to one of the main rules which are taught to scuba divers, which is to go against the current.

 The reason most drift divers love it so much has to do with how relaxing it is.
-Because the diver is allowing themselves to be moved by the tide instead of fighting it, no planning is required for the movement.
+Because the diver is allowing themselves to be moved by the tide instead of fighting it, no planning is required for the diving moves.
 They will drift along in a peaceful, serene state.

 Depending on the current’s force, the drift diver might not even have to make use of their fins to propel themselves.
-So, in some situations, drift diving can be one of the most efficient and fastest types of diving.
+So, in some situations, drift dives can be one of the most efficient and fastest swimming dive types.

-And of course, in some dive sites, drift diving is the only option if the tides in that particular site are known to be challenging to fight against.
+And of course, in some dive sites, these types of dives are the only option if the tides in that particular site are known to be challenging to fight against.
 Even the fittest of divers can generate only so much propulsion—so sometimes, it’s easier to go with the flow.